 Anthony Ingrisano is an instructor in CIA's Painting and Foundation departments.
-Ingrisano, who has been living and working in Brooklyn, New York, shows with Lesley Heller Workspace.
-He has taught at Briarcliffe College since 2011 and was a contributing essayist to Sharon Louden’s book, Living and Sustaining a Creative Life.
+Ingrisano shows with Lesley Heller Workspace in New York.
+Before he started at CIA, he taught at Briarcliffe College.
+He was a contributing essayist to Sharon Louden’s book, Living and Sustaining a Creative Life.
 He earned an MFA from Pratt Institute.expand collapse

 Mike Meier is a painter from Cleveland Ohio whose work investigates interiority and multiplicity.
 He received his BFA from the Cleveland Institute of Art and obtained an MFA from Washington University in St. Louis.
 He currently holds a position as Lecturer at the Cleveland Institute of Art in Visual Arts and Foundation.
 His work has been exhibited in Cleveland, Chicago and St. Louis.expand collapse

 Degree Freie Kunstschule (Independent Art School) Nurtingen (Germany)